SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 ### Overview

-When we want to scale up a model replicas, the associated servers might not have enough capacity (replicas) available.
+When we want to scale up the number of replicas for a model, the associated servers might not have enough capacity (replicas) available.
 In this case we need to scale up the server replicas to match the number required by our models.

 ### Policies
 There is currently only one policy for scaling up server replicas: